Why look for ClickUp alternatives?

 Trello got way better recently too.
 They added calendar views and inbox features that make it more competitive with fuller tools like ClickUp.
 You can now see your tasks in a timeline, connect your calendar, and manage everything in one spot.
 Not as powerful as ClickUp's calendar integration, but honestly, way easier to use.

 The power-ups system is where Trello gets flexible.
 These are add-ons that extend functionality - time tracking, automation, custom fields, reporting.
 You pick what you need and ignore the rest.
 ClickUp forces all features on you whether you want them or not.
-Trello lets you build your own experience.
+Trello lets you build your own experience with proper kanban boards.

 Butler (Trello's automation tool) is surprisingly capable.
 Set up rules like "when a card is marked complete, move it to Done and notify the team."
 Not as complex as ClickUp's automation, but covers 90% of what teams actually use.